 This defect in mismatch repair leads to microsatellite instability (errors at regions of highly repetitive DNA), leading to the development of several cancers.
-These cancers classically include colorectal cancer involving the proximal colon, with a noted absence of polyps (distinguishing it from familial adenomatous polyposis, or FAP).
+These cancers classically include colorectal cancer involving the proximal colon, with a relative lack of polyps (distinguishing it from familial adenomatous polyposis, or FAP -- which has much more polyps).
 Other cancers observed include endometrial, ovarian, and skin cancers.

 Find Lynch Syndrome and more DNA Repair Disorders among Pixorize's visual mnemonics for the USMLE Step 1 and NBME Shelf Exams.